Answers To Common Questions About Child Custody In Brevard County

 Florida courts are obligated to make child custody decisions guided only by the best interests of the child.
 In many (but not all) cases, that means keeping both parents actively involved in a child’s life, although the allocation of time may not be equal.

-If you and your co-parent can negotiate a plan on your own (with the help of attorneys), the court will usually approve it if it is fair and meets the best-interests standard.
+If you and your co-parent can negotiate a plan on your own (with the help of attorneys), the court will usually approve it if it is fair and meets the best interest standard.
 If you cannot agree on a plan, however, the court will create one after considering all relevant factors.

 While there are plenty of people who would tell you that courts are biased against fathers or mothers, this is simply not true.
 The gender of the primary caregiver (if there is one) is not a relevant factor in allocating parenting time.